-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 1. NATURE OF OPERATIONS AND GOING CONCERN

 Gelum Resources Ltd. (formerly Gelum Capital Ltd.) (the "Company") was incorporated under the laws of the province of British Columbia on June 8, 1987.
 The principal address and registered and records office is located at Suite 400 - 725 Granville Street, Vancouver, BC, V7Y 1G5.
 The Company trades under the symbol "GMR" on the Canadian Securities Exchange ("CSE").
 Effective September 24, 2021, the Company changed its name to Gelum Resources Ltd.